As iFF only The Academy calls the shots

 - Bride of the Wind

 SARAH WYNTER has been working in film and TV for over 15 years.
 Her film credits include the lead role in Bruce Beresford’s Bride of the Wind, for which she received critical praise, The 6th Day, and Lost Souls directed by Academy Award-winner Janusz Kaminski.
 Her independent film credits include Coastlines, Shooting Livien, and Three Dollars.
 Sarah played Kiefer Sutherland’s love interest, Kate Warner, on 24, for which she received a SAG nomination.
 In 2006, she starred in NBC’s Windfall.
-Other television credits include Flight of the Concords, Sex and the City, Damages, Person of Interest and Blue Bloods.
+Other television credits include Flight of the Concords, Sex and the City, Damages, Person of Interest, Blue Bloods, and Law and Order SVU.
 Sarah guest-starred in a recurring role in Showtime’s Californication and starred in NBC’s 2015 drama American Odyssey.
+She is currently starring in Amazon's original series GOLIATH opposite Billy Bob Thornton and William Hurt.
 Born and raised in Australia, Sarah moved to the U.S. in 1995.

 - Filmmakers & Film Lovers